Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

                     object as a data section with the name ``.hip_fatbin``.

       hipv4         Offload code object for the HIP language.
-Used for AMD GPU code objects with at least ABI version V4 and above when the ``clang-offload-bundler`` is used to create a *fat binary* to be loaded by the HIP runtime.
+Used for AMD GPU code objects with at least ABI version V4 when the ``clang-offload-bundler`` is used to create a *fat binary* to be loaded by the HIP runtime.
 The fat binary can be loaded directly from a file, or be embedded in the host code